duuuuu17/Study-CS/mathmatices/README.md

-This is a directory about Linear Algebra
+This is a directory about Mathematics